canjs/canjs/guides/components.md

 });
 ```

-Add the following code to restaurant_list.stache:
+Add the following code to *restaurant_list.stache*:

 ```
 <h1>{{currentRestaurant}}</h1>
 ```

-Add the code below to the /app/base_template.stache file:
+Add the code below to the */app/base_template.stache* file:

 ```
 <restaurant-list></restaurant-list>
 ```

-Next, open up your app.js file, and edit it as follows:
+Next, open up your *app.js* file, and edit it as follows:

 ```
 $(function () {